szu-ai/uav-policy-transfer-drl/README.md

 ---

-## 3. Simulation Rendering Screenshots and GIF Videos
+## 3. Simulation Rendering Screenshots and Videos

 This repository includes simulation-rendering media captured from the Isaac Sim / Isaac Lab experiments.
 The screenshots show the UAV inspection scene, route-following behavior, industrial/power-plant rendering, and visual inspection environment.
-The GIF videos provide direct visual previews of the UAV motion and policy execution inside the README.
+The video previews below use static screenshots extracted from each MP4 file.
+Click any preview image to open and play the corresponding video.

 ### 3.1 Media Folder Layout

-Place the screenshots and GIF videos in the repository root as follows:
+Place the screenshots, video preview images, and MP4 videos in the repository root as follows:

 ```text
 images/